Mayfair: Early history

 Following analysis of the alignment of Roman roads, it has been speculated that the Romans settled in the area before establishing Londinium.
 Whitaker's Almanack suggested that Aulus Plautius built a fort here during the Roman conquest of Britain in AD 43 while waiting for Claudius.
-The theory was developed in 1993, with a proposal that a town grew outside the fort but was later abandoned as being too far from the Thames.
+The theory was developed in 1993, with a proposal that a town grew outside the fort but was later abandoned as it was too far from the River Thames.
 The proposal has been disputed because of lack of archaeological evidence.
 If there was a fort, it is believed the perimeter would have been where the modern Green Street, North Audley Street, Upper Grosvenor Street and Park Lane now are, and that Park Street would have been the main road through the centre.
 This area was the manor of Eia in the Domesday Book, and owned by Geoffrey de Mandeville after the Norman Conquest.
-It was subsequently given to the Abbey of Westminster, who owned it until 1536 when it was taken over by Henry VIII.
+It was subsequently given to the Abbey of Westminster, who owned it until 1536 when it was taken over by King Henry VIII during the dissolution of the monasteries.

-Mayfair was mainly open fields until development began in the Shepherd Market area around 1686–88 to accommodate the May Fair that had moved from Haymarket in St James's because of overcrowding.
-There were some buildings before 1686 – a cottage in Stanhope Row, dating from 1618 was destroyed in the Blitz in late 1940.
+Mayfair consisted mainly of open fields until development began in the Shepherd Market area around 1686–88 to accommodate the May Fair, which had moved from Haymarket in St James's because of overcrowding.
+There were some buildings before 1686.
+A cottage in Stanhope Row, dating from 1618, was destroyed in the Blitz in late 1940.
 A 17th-century English Civil War fortification established in what is now Mount Street was known as Oliver's Mount by the 18th century.

 The May Fair

-The May Fair was held every year at Great Brookfield (which is now part of Curzon Street and Shepherd Market) from 1–14 May.
+The May Fair was held every year at Great Brookfield (which is now part of Curzon Street and Shepherd Market) from 1 to 14 May.
 It was established during the reign of Edward I in open fields beyond St. James.
 The fair was recorded as "Saint James's fayer by Westminster" in 1560.
 It was postponed in 1603 because of plague, but otherwise continued throughout the 17th century.
 In 1686, the fair moved to what is now Mayfair.
 By the 18th century, it had attracted showmen, jugglers and fencers and numerous fairground attractions.
-Popular attractions included bare-knuckle fighting, semolina eating contests and women's foot racing.
+Popular attractions included bare-knuckle fighting, semolina-eating contests and women's foot racing.

 By the reign of George I, the May Fair had fallen into disrepute and was regarded as a public scandal.
 The 6th Earl of Coventry, who lived on Piccadilly, considered the fair to be a nuisance and, with local residents, led a public campaign against it.
 It was abolished in 1764.
-One reason for Mayfair's subsequent boom in property development was it was able to keep out lower class activities.
+One reason for Mayfair's subsequent boom in property development was that it was able to keep out lower-class activities.